danish-manzoor/project-management-app/README.md

-# Project Management System
+# Project Management System Laravel + React

-A simple **Project Management System** built with Laravel, allowing you to manage projects, create tasks, and assign them to team members.
+A simple **Project Management System** built with Laravel + React, allowing you to manage projects, create tasks, and assign them to team members.

 ## Features